-Verapamil hydrochloride/metabolites are excreted in human milk.
-Limited human data from oral administration has shown that the infant relative dose of verapamil is low (0.1-1% of the mother's oral dose) and that verapamil use may be compatible with breastfeeding.
+Caveril is excreted in human milk.

+Limited human data from oral administration has shown that the infant relative dose of verapamil is low (0,1-1% of the mother's oral dose) and that verapamil use may be compatible with breastfeeding.